canopy-js/canopy-js/README.md

 A spoken explanation begins with a brief description of a selected topic, followed by "follow-up" questions or added detail regarding previously mentioned things.

-Canopy mimics this "UI", by starting each page with a topic-paragraph that mentions several other ideas, each of which are represented by a link, and selecting that link adds a further paragraph to the page which in turn has further links to further ideas.
+Canopy mimics this "UI," by starting each page with a topic-paragraph that mentions several other ideas, each of which are represented by a link, and selecting that link adds a further paragraph to the page which in turn has further links to further ideas.

 The user can begin browsing from multiple original topics, but the links they select may end up taking them to paragraphs that are reused throughout the project.

 ### Creating Topic Files

-A Canopy website is composed of named paragraphs, some of which are "topics", and some of which are "subtopics".
+A Canopy website is composed of named paragraphs, some of which are "topics," and some of which are "subtopics."

 Topics are standalone "conversation-starters" that can be displayed as the root paragraph of a page, whereas subtopics are points that are part of a larger topic and should only be displayed below a path of paragraphs starting from the subtopic's topic.
-In this documentation, a subtopic might be referred to connected to the name of its topic, eg "Topic#Subtopic".
+In this documentation, a subtopic might be referred to connected to the name of its topic, eg "Topic#Subtopic."

 Every topic in a Canopy project gets its own file with a `.expl` extension in the `topics` directory.
 The name of the file and the directory structure within the `topics` folder do not affect site behavior.

 A topic file is composed of a series of paragraph nodes and notes.
 The first paragraph node represents the topic, and all subsequent paragraph nodes are subtopics of that topic.

-A paragraph node begins with a "key", a colon or question-mark terminated text before the paragraph, indicating the "name" of the paragraph.
+A paragraph node begins with a "key," a colon or question-mark terminated text before the paragraph, indicating the "name" of the paragraph.
 A note is any other text, and notes are ignored by the build process.
 Paragraph nodes and notes should be separated by two newlines.
 For example:

 ```
 Topic1: This is the paragraph for Topic1.